Mobilian Jargon

+History

 Origins

 The accepted view of the origin is that it developed from contact with the French in the 18th century.
 But there is obscurity in that.
 It seems that there was a pre-European origin that is supported through its well-established use in diverse indigenous contexts, geographic overlapping with that of Southeastern Indian groups formerly associated in multilingual paramount chiefdoms of the pre-Columbian Mississippian complex, and its indigenous grammar.
 Mobilian Jargon has a recorded history of at least 250 years where the first reliable evidence dated 1700.
 For two centuries it was socially accepted to use as a lingua franca with the outsiders they interacted with, such as traders and settlers.
 It is presumed that fur traders spread the language to Choctaw and Chickasaw provinces.
 Though Indians spoke in Mobilian Jargon to outsiders, the outsiders did not have a full understanding of how special the nature and functions of Mobilian Jargon was.
 Because of this, the Indians created a cultural barrier, preserving their cultural integrity and privacy from non-Indian groups.
 The pervasiveness of Mobilian Jargon, as a result, created its longtime survival.